Stroke Treatment

 1. Generalized seizures or altered consciousness

-3. Sudden memory loss accompanied by disorientation
+3. Sudden memory decline accompanied by disorientation

 Frequently Asked Questions